imsoulfly/local_hex_repo/README.md

 ## Use your locally hosted libraries

 Be aware that the `Hex` repo needs to added in every local dev environment and especially also in the CI/CD system of your infrastructure.
+This is case for both the repository of your own dependencies but also for the the mirror repository in case you have set it up.

 It can look like the following but these commands are also accessible in the web frontend of this app as a setup guide.
+In the example the repository is named `local_hex` in its configuration.

 ```
 wget -q https://local_hex.your_company.com/public_key